What is PokeGo++ 2.0?

 Teleporting with Poke Go++ 2.0.

 For Poke Go++ 2.0, teleporting is not the same as sniping.
-The sniping function is based on the method above, which is dependent on you having a base location to snipe from, so all your actions are effectively in the same place.
+The sniping function is based on going directly to a Pokémon using coordinates and catching the Pokémon at that location.
 Teleporting, on the other hand, could be described as simply moving to and staying at a new location.
 So if the latter is what you want, use the teleport function in the map (either the teleport here or the teleport with coordinates) and follow the steps outlined below.
 You can also use these teleport functions on the log-in screen when you are logged out, if you would like to log-in directly at a new location.
-For the teleport here with map pointer: In settings, turn on fake location on, save location to forever, and enable teleport.
-Open the in-game map and find a location you want to teleport to.
+When you want to teleport make sure in ++ settings, which is the Cog button in the blue pokeball menu, that the following options are enabled, “Fake location” is turned on, then set “Time to Save Location” to “Startup/Forever” and turn on “enable teleport”.
+Startup/Forever will remember your spoofed location when you start up the app even if the app closes or crashes.
+When teleporting, make sure you follow the cooldown times.
+Cooldown means the time you must wait without spinning stops, catching Pokémon, feeding berries in gyms or doing raids, You can however hatch eggs during cooldown..
+The max time you must wait for a cooldown is 2 hours which is for any distance over 1,500 KM.
+To see when you last did an action, you can check your journal and look at the most recent entry.
+For the teleport here with map pointer: To teleport open the in-game map and find a location you want to teleport to.
 Select teleport here.
 You will be at your new location - if you want to be safe you can wait out for a time period equivalent to the flight time from your old location to your new location.
 A restart of the app is suggested, but may not be necessary.
-For the teleport with coordinates: Open the in-game map and click the teleport with coordinates button.
+For teleporting with with coordinates: Open the in-game map which can be found by pressing the blue pokeball and then going to the button that looks like a map.
+Once the map opens, press the teleport with coordinates button which is the button on the right side, 2nd button from the top.
 Enter in your desired coordinates, and click teleport.
+When you enter in the coordinates you want to go to, you will see “Estimated Cooldown”, which will tell you the time you have to wait before you jump to the location.
 Please note that this is not sniping, but just teleporting.
-You will likely face an extended soft-ban (after the teleport) before you can do anything in-game unless you break the soft-ban manually as suggested in the sniping method FAQ (40 balls or 40 stops), or wait out the soft-ban, which can take a couple of hours.
+You can either wait the cooldown time before or after you teleport.
+Either way, you need to be idle for 2 hours before doing anything in-game.
 NOTE: As should be clear, you teleport at your own risk.
 Asking if it is safe to do so is asking an impossible question.
 If you want it to be totally safe, please consider playing legitimately instead.